jeroenbouwman/CASCADe/README.md

 as they either have to make too many assumptions or do not fully utilize all information available in the data to negate the noise terms.

-Within the EC Horizons 2020 project <span style="color:#FF0000:>Exoplanets A  </span> we have developed the Calibration of trAnsit Spectroscopy using CAusal Data (<span style="color:#1F618D">CASCADe </span>) package which implement full spectroscopic pipeline for HST/WFC3 and Spitzer/IRS spectroscopic timeseries observations as well as a lightcurve calibration and fitting tool.
+Within the EC Horizons 2020 project </span style="color:#FF0000:>Exoplanets A  </span> we have developed the Calibration of trAnsit Spectroscopy using CAusal Data (<span style="color:#1F618D">CASCADe </span>) package which implement full spectroscopic pipeline for HST/WFC3 and Spitzer/IRS spectroscopic timeseries observations as well as a lightcurve calibration and fitting tool.
 The <span style="color:#1F618D">CASCADe </span> project implements a novel “data driven” method, pioneered by